rajnish-kumar-au26/card-management-app/README.md

 npm start
 Open your browser and navigate to http://localhost:3000.

-Project Structure
-src/
-├── components/
-│ ├── AddCardModal.tsx
-├── store/
-│ ├── cardsSlice.ts
-│ ├── transactionsSlice.ts
-│ ├── store.ts
-├── pages/
-│ ├── Cards.tsx
-├── App.tsx
-├── index.tsx
-└── main.tsx
-Components
-Cards Component
-Tabs: Allows users to switch between viewing transactions, credit cards, and debit cards.
+# Transactions:

-Transactions: Initially shows a button to display all transactions; shows a list of all transactions upon clicking.
+Initially shows a button to display all transactions; shows a list of all transactions upon clicking.

 Credit Cards & Debit Cards: Separates and renders credit and debit cards in respective tabs.

 Card Actions: Includes buttons for showing/hiding the card number and locking/unlocking cards.

-AddCardModal Component
-Form Fields: Includes fields for card details like name, bank name, card type, card number, validity, and CVV.
+# Validations:

-Validations: Ensures that all required fields are correctly filled out, including checking the card number format and future date for validity.
+Ensures that all required fields are correctly filled out, including checking the card number format and future date for validity.

 Checkbox Options: Options to set the card as default and add the card to Google Pay.

 Error Handling: Displays errors if validations are not met.

-Store Configuration
+# Store Configuration

 cardsSlice: Manages state for card details and includes actions for adding new cards.

 transactionsSlice: Manages state for transaction details and includes actions for adding transactions.